jbreckmckye/electron-auth0-login/README.md

 1. If you have a valid token in memory, and won't expire in the next 60 seconds, we return it
 2. If you have a refresh token, we exchange it for a new token
-3. If you have no refresh token (or have refresh tokens disabled), we start a new login flow
+3. If you have no refresh token (or have refresh tokens disabled), we open a new window with the Auth0 login page.

 Refresh tokens are stored securely on the user's machine using [node-keytar](https://github.com/atom/node-keytar).